Honey Swirled Coffee Cake

 - 1 tsp softened butter or margarine

 - In large mixer bowl, combine 1½ cups flour, yeast, sugar and salt; mix well.
 In saucepan, heat buttermilk, water and shortening until warm (120°-130°F; shortening does not need to melt).
 Add to flour mixture.
 Add eggs.
 Blend at low speed until moistened; beat 3 minutes at medium speed.
-By hand, gradually stir in remaining flour to make a firm dough.
-Knead on floured surface until smooth and elastic, 5 to 8 minutes.
+By hand, gradually stir in enough of the remaining flour to make a soft dough.
+Knead on lightly floured surface until smooth and elastic, 5 to 8 minutes.
 Place dough in lightly oiled bowl and turn to grease top.
 Cover; let rise until dough tests ripe.

 - Prepare Filling: Combine honey, nuts, raisins, juice concentrate and cinnamon; mix well.
 Set aside.

 - Punch down dough.
 Divide into 2 parts.
 On lightly floured surface, roll each half to a 12- inch square; spread with half the softened butter, then half the Filling.
-Roll up tightly; pinch edges to seal.
+Roll up tightly, starting with the side nearest you; pinch edges to seal.
 Cut into 1-inch slices.
 Place slices horizontally in 4 layers in generously greased Bundt® or tubed cake pan, allowing 6 slices per layer.
 Alternate position of slices in each layer.
-Cover; let rise in warm place until indentation remains after lightly touching.
+Cover; let rise in warm place until indentation remains after lightly touching, about 45-60 minutes.
 Bake in preheated 350°F oven for 35 to 40 minutes until golden brown.
+Tent with foil after 20 minutes of baking to prevent over-browning.
 Invert immediately onto cooling rack.
-Serve warm or cold.
-Drizzle with powdered sugar Glaze, if desired.

 - You can substitute Instant (fast-rising) yeast for Active Dry Yeast.
 Traditional methods- replace 1:1.
 Expect your dough to rise faster; always let your dough rise until ‘ripe’.
 Bread Machines- use ½ tsp Instant yeast (or ¾ tsp Active Dry yeast) per cup of flour in your recipe.
 Visit our Lessons in Yeast & Baking for more information.